kkernick/sb/README.md

 When this tree is generated, we cannot just pass all of these files to `bwrap` directly, as it not only has an upper limit on arguments, but also slows the program down to a crawl.
 Additionally, this process is not instant, taking about ~10 seconds for larger programs like `chromium`, so `sb` *caches* the libraries.

-By default, `sb` will store every library needed by any application it runs in `$XDG_DATA_HOME/sb/shared`.
+By default, `sb` will store every library needed by any application it runs in `/tmp/sb/shared`.
 Then, for each application, hardlinks are made to its own individual folder; this ensures that at a *maximum*, the `shared` folder will never be larger than your `/lib` folder, which is usually only a couple of GB (Your file explorer may lie and say its bigger).
 Once the library has been cached, repeated launches of the application will be as quick as loading the `/lib` directory directly.
 However, since the files in `shared` are copied, you may need to periodically update the cache after an update.
 Use `--update-libraries` when calling `sb` to update the cache, or just delete the `sb` directory when you feel like it.
-If you have the RAM to spare, you can also call `sb` with `--sof-tmpfs` to place the cache in your `/tmp` directory, not only speeding up performance, but automatically cleaning the cache on rebote (With the downside being that you'll need to generate that cache on each subsequent startup)

-With all that being said, unless you're awfully paranoid it's probably best to just pass your entire `/lib` folder into the sandbox; for a point of reference, this is the same thing AppArmor does when creating a new profile. *SOF* does not always capture every library that is needed, so if you do want to use it, be prepared to do some debugging to try and figure out what libraries are missing.
+`SB` will compute a library and command cache, ensuring that the initial dependency generation does not need to be done every reboot (As the SOF is on /tmp), but you can also provide the `--dry-startup` option alongside enabling the user `sb.service` so that the SOF is generated on startup, rather than when the application is first run.

 ### Arbitrary Files and Application Specific Files